 Your electricity retailer will be able to explain the features of their products and services on offer.
 Be sure to check the terms of your electricity contract and ask for help if you don’t understand.

-The Energy Savvy Families program will provide digital meters to eligible low-income families in regional Queensland — to help them gain a greater understanding and feel greater control over their energy usage.
+The Energy Savvy Families program provides digital meters to eligible low-income families in regional Queensland to help them gain a greater understanding of when and how they use their electricity.
 This is a combined initiative of Ergon Energy Retail, Queensland Council of Social Service, CitySmart and the Queensland Government.

 Digital meters may only be installed by qualified electricians acting on behalf of your electricity retailer, and in accordance with relevant electrical safety standards.